WASHINGTON STATE ASSOCIATION OF MUNICIPAL ATTORNEYS

 Section 1.
 Right of Indemnification.

-A. This section and all of the following sections relating to indemnification shall apply only to the extent that the board of directors of the Washington State Assocaition of Municipal Attorneys has approved such action, by majority vote at a regular or special meeting, purusuant to written proposal distributed to all board members at least ten days in advance of the meeting, pursuant to a finding by the board as provided by law, that the proposed indemnitee has met the standards of conduct required for indemnification by the corporation as set forth in RCW 23B.05.510.
-However, nothing in this section shall restrict the duty of the corporation or its board of directors to provide indemnification to an indemnitee who is thus qualified, up to the maximum amouint provided for that purpose through one or more policies of insurance as provided in this Article.
+A. This section and all of the following sections relating to indemnification shall apply only to the extent that the Board has approved such action.
+Said meeting shall be preceded by a written proposal distributed to all Board members at least 10 days in advance of the meeting.
+Approval of the action must be pursuant to a finding by the Board that the proposed indemnitee has met the standards of conduct required for indemnification by WSAMA as set forth in RCW 23B.08.510, or successor statute.
+However, nothing in this section shall restrict the duty of WSAMA or its Board to provide indemnification to an indemnitee who is legally qualified, up to the maximum amount provided for that purpose through one or more policies of insurance as provided in this Article.

-Section 3.
-Nonexclusivity of Rights.
-The right to indemnification and the payment of expenses incurred in defending a proceeding in advance of its final disposition conferred in this Article shall not be exclusive of any other right which any person may have or hereafter acquire under any statute, provision of the Articles of Incorporation, or vote of the members..
-(Adopted 8/25/88)
+The right to indemnification and the payment of expenses incurred in defending a proceeding in advance of its final disposition conferred in this Article shall not be exclusive of any other right that any person may have or hereafter acquire under any statute, provision of the Articles of Incorporation, or vote of the members.

-Section 6.
-Nothing in this Article shall be construe to give an officer, director, employee or agent of the corporation a right to be indemnified in an action brought by the corporation against the officer, director, employee or agent.
+Section 5.
+Nothing in this Article shall be construed to give an officer, director, employee, or agent of WSAMA a right to be indemnified in an action brought by WSAMA against the officer, director, employee, or agent.